What to Look for in a Spa Pool: Our best tips

 Saltwater in spas is generally corrosive to certain equipment.
 While it is being promoted as a selling point on a few spas, the procedure utilises salt chemical compounds to come up with the actual chlorine.

 Support, service, and warranty

-There is comfort in purchasing from an established business that understands their product well and is generally available seven days a week to answer your inquiries and deal with any concerns that you have about the spa pool or hot tub.
+There is comfort in purchasing from an established business that understands their product well and is generally available seven days a week to answer your inquiries and deal with any concerns that you have about the spa pool.

-As a general rule, you need to talk to a Swimming Pool and Spa Association of Australia (SPASA) registered members and avoid purchasing spa products online.
+As a general rule, you need to talk to Swimming Pool and Spa Association of Australia (SPASA) registered members and avoid purchasing spa products online.
 You might be able to save a few dollars on a cheaper spa pool online, but it might cost you more in the long run in terms of repair or replacement.
-You should alos carefully run through warranty details as well as checking the approach of the spa business, wherein they permit you to select what you want and will not pressure you to buy the product.
+You should also carefully run through warranty details as well as checking the approach of the spa business, whether they permit you to select what you want and will not pressure you to buy something you don't want.

 You have to understand that you have statutory rights under Australian Consumer Law in all cases.
 Thus, you need to read the warranty details first and ask questions for clarification.

 Water Therapy or Hydrotherapy